-You also might want to listen to some podcasts or relaxing music without having to worry about hearing engine noise for the whole flight or worst-case scenario, you need to drown out the sound of a crying child from the row behind you.
+You also might want to listen to some podcasts or relaxing music without having to worry about hearing engine noise for the whole flight or, worst-case scenario, you need to drown out the sound of a crying child from the row behind you.

-However, one thing you’ll miss out on when you’re wearing noise-canceling-headphones is the flight announcements.
+However, one thing you’ll miss out on when you’re wearing noise-canceling headphones is the flight announcements.

 If you’re watching or listening to the IFE, any announcement from the flight attendants or the flight deck will preempt whatever you’re hearing on your headphones.
 At the beginning of the flight, you’ll miss the captain’s greeting and what to expect from your flight (duration, flight conditions and weather at your destination.)
-During the flight, the flight attendants will announce the beginning of cabin service as well as letting you know about the wonderful co-brand credit card that several passengers have already asked about.
-The captain or first officer might also come on during the flight to alert passengers of upcoming turbulence and requesting passengers to remain in their seats with the seatbelt fastened.
+During the flight, the flight attendants will announce the beginning of cabin service as well as let you know about the wonderful co-brand credit card that several passengers have already asked about.
+The captain or first officer might also come on during the flight to alert passengers of upcoming turbulence and request passengers to remain in their seats with the seatbelt fastened.
 At the end of the flight, you’ll get the announcement about the plane getting ready to land so you have to put away your bags and bring your seat to the full and upright position.